 These internship programs offer the candidates with ‘hands-on’ guidance in the financial sector and particularly equity analysis.

-Employers when making recruitment decisions for equity research jobs definitely prefer internship experience in other companies.
+Employers and other research associates when making recruitment decisions for equity research jobs definitely prefer internship experience in other companies.

 This is also why those without any kind of experience in investment banks find it difficult to get hired for research analyst jobs.